Exotic $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states with $J^P=0^+, 1^+, 2^+$: Introduction

 A hadronic molecule is composed of two color-singlet hadrons by exchanging light mesons.
-This is a very useful configuration to study the nature of some exotic XYZ states and pentaquark states \cite{2016-Chen-p1-121,2017-Lebed-p143-194,2018-Guo-p15004-15004,2019-Liu-p237-320,2020-Brambilla-p1-154}.
-Since the $Z_{cs}(3985)^-$ lie very close to the mass thresholds of $D_{s}^{-} D^{* 0}$ and $D_{s}^{*-} D^{0}$, it is naturally studied in a molecular picture \cite{1830582,1830580,1831047,1831062}, as a partner state of $Z_c(3900)$ discovered by BESIII \cite{2013-Ablikim-p252001-252001}.
+This is a very useful configuration to study the nature of some exotic XYZ states and pentaquark states \cite{2016-Chen-p374-374,Chen:2016qju,2017-Lebed-p143-194,2018-Guo-p15004-15004,2019-Liu-p237-320,2020-Brambilla-p1-154}.
+Since the $Z_{cs}(3985)^-$ lie very close to the mass thresholds of $D_{s}^{-} D^{* 0}$ and $D_{s}^{*-} D^{0}$, it is naturally studied in a molecular picture \cite{1830582,1830580,1830608,1831047,1831062,Ozdem:2021yvo,Xu:2020evn,Yan:2021tcp}, as a partner state of $Z_c(3900)$ discovered by BESIII \cite{2013-Ablikim-p252001-252001}.
 It is also explained as a compound mixture of four different four-quark configurations \cite{1830632}, or a reflection structure of charmed-strange meson $D_{s2}^\ast(2573)$ \cite{1830623}.
 Besides, the production mechanisms of the hidden-charm four-quark states with strangeness are studied in Refs. \cite{1831033,1831054}.
+In Ref.\cite{Dias:2013qga}, the authors studied the decay width of the $D_s\bar D^\ast/D_s^\ast\bar D$ by calculating the three-point correlation functions in QCD sum rules.
+Their result of the total width suffers from a large uncertainty, although its central value is consistent with the experimental result of $Z_{cs}(3985)^-$.
+Such large uncertainty of the total width originated from the square of form factors, which is inherent and hard to be reduced in the method of three-point QCD sum rules.
+We also refers to the works \cite{Jin:2020yjn,Chen:2021uou,Shi:2021jyr,Guo:2020vmu,Ikeno:2021ptx,Meng:2021rdg,Simonov:2020ozp} for recent studies on $Z_{cs}(3985)$ in other methods.
 In this work, we shall study the exotic $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states with $J^P=0^+, 1^+, 2^+$ in the method of QCD sum rules \cite{Shifman:1978bx,Reinders:1984sr,2000-Colangelo-p1495-1576}.

 The paper is organized as follows.
 In Sec.~\Rmnum{2}, we construct the interpolating currents for the $\bar{D}_s^{(*)}D^{(*)}$ molecular systems and $sc\bar q\bar c$ tetraquark systems with $J^{P}=0^{+},1^{+}$ and $2^{+}$.
-In Sec.~\Rmnum{3}, we calculate the correlation functions and spectral densities for these interpolating currents.
+In Sec.~\Rmnum{3}, we calculate the correlation functions and spectral densities for these interpolating currents. .
 We extract the masses for the $\bar{D}_s^{(*)}D^{(*)}$ molecular states and $sc\bar q\bar c$ tetraquark states by performing the QCD sum rule analyses in Sec.~\Rmnum{4}.
 The last section is a summary and discussion.